elcicd/el-CICD/README.md

-# el-CICD-utils
+# el-CICD

-Shared Jenkins library for use in el-CICD project.
+Main functional library for el-CICD project.
 See `el-CICD-docs` project for full project documentation.

 This document is part of the el-CICD project, a complete CICD system for the OKD Container Platform.